UTDallasEPICS/UTDesign-Procurement/README.md

 ### 😁 Finally!!! 😁

 15. Making sure you are still in the **procurement-manager** folder, run `npm run dev` which runs the website.
-16. In your browser, type `localhost:3000/api/test`.
+16. In your browser, go to `http://localhost:3000/api/test`.
 This creates all the sample data to run the project.
-17. Finally, go to the website in `localhost:3000`.
+17. Finally, go to the website at `http://localhost:3000`.
 18. 🎉🎉 GOOD LUCK AND HAVE FUN! 🎉🎉

+#### Sample Login Credentials
+- Student: `abc000000`
+- Mentor: `def000000`
+- Admin: `ghi000000`
 ---

 ## Figma